Trixarian/sakis3g-source/README.md

 This package contains Sakis3G sources, along with:
   - Unmodified Usb-ModeSwitch sources.
-  - Modified Usb-ModeSwitch device database.
+  - Unmodified Usb-ModeSwitch device database.

 You can replace contents of their respective directories with more recent -suitable- versions, as long as you mention version